bpfman/bpfman/README.md

 - [How to Deploy bpfd on Kubernetes](https://bpfd.dev/developer-guide/develop-operator/) for details on launching bpfd in a Kubernetes cluster.
 - [Meet the Community](https://bpfd.dev/governance/meetings/) for details on community meeting details.

+## License

+With the exception of eBPF code, everything is distributed under the terms of either the [MIT license] or the [Apache License] (version 2.0), at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+### eBPF

+All [eBPF code](./bpf) is distributed under the terms of the [GNU General Public License, Version 2] or the [BSD 2 Clause] license, at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this project by you, as defined in the GPL-2 license, shall be dual licensed as above, without any additional terms or conditions.

+[MIT license]: LICENSE-MIT
+[Apache license]: LICENSE-APACHE
+[GNU General Public License, Version 2]: LICENSE-GPL2
+[BSD 2 Clause]: LICENSE-BSD2